openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * Highly leverage ssync to gain visibility into which EC archive(s) are needed (some ssync mods needed, consider renaming the verb REPLICATION since ssync can be syncing in different ways now
 * Minimal changes to existing replicator framework, auditor, ssync
 * Implement as new reconstructor daemon (much reuse from replicator) as there will be some differences and we will want separate logging and daemon control/visibility for the reconstructor
-* Require PUT to assure EC archives are placed in order on primary nodes (2 changes, no sorting in iter_nodes and the current PUT path concurrent method for puts needs to assure order as well)
-* Handoff nodes only revert data to its primary node (not to any old primary)
+* There is no required ordering between a fragment archive index and which primary/handoff node it lives on.
+* Nodes in the list only act on their neighbors with regards to reconstruction (nodes don't talk to all other nodes)

 **Reconstructor framework**

 The current implementation thinking has the reconstructor live as its own daemon so that it has independent logging and controls.
-Its structure will borrow heavily from the replicator.
-It will use ssync for updates and rsync for reverting data from handoff nodes.
+Its structure borrows heavily from the replicator (ssync).

 The reconstructor will need to do a few things differently than the replicator, above and beyond the obvious EC functions.
-Because each EC archive has the same hash and filename, care must be taken to assure that the correct EC archive is used in various operations so we do not end up putting the wrong one somewhere during data movement following a handoff no longer being needed.
-The following figures show 2 examples of what could happen if we adopt the existing replicator mechanism for handoff reversion.
+Because each EC archive has the same hash and filename, it can be a little confusing trying to trace through the various failure scenarios.
+The key point to understand is that a storage node does not need to know which fragment archive index it is holding (most of the time) because PyECLib will always do the right thing based on what fragments its been given, recall that there is PyECLib specific metdata embedded in each fragment.
+The only time when the fragment index is needed by the reconstructor is on update_delete().

 .. image:: images/handoff1.png

+Next Scenario:

 .. image:: images/handoff2.png

-*Ssync changes per spec sequence diagram*
+**Ssync changes per spec sequence diagram**

 The following picture shows what the ssync changes to enable reconstruction.